-The techniques of technological forecasting are numerous and what follows is a brief description of the more frequently used categories, together with an indication of their merits and drawbacks, as a more detailed overview of forecasting and its implications for marketing planning is provided in Chapter 12.
+The techniques of technological forecasting are numerous and what follows is a brief description of the more frequently used categories, together with an indication of their merits and drawbacks.
+A more detailed overview of forecasting and its implications for marketing planning is provided in Chapter 12.

 Trend extrapolation is one of the simpler techniques that consists of using past technological trends to predict future levels of performance in a technology.
 Imagine that we are concerned to predict likely levels of future performance in computing technology, where 'performance' is measured in terms of 'speed of calculation'.
 The first step is to ascertain what the past trend in this performance parameter has been, plotting past trends in this performance over time.
 As with the time series analysis method of sales forecasting, the performance figures over a time period will fluctuate, but beneath this is a trend which the forecaster wishes to know in order to apply the forecast.
-If improvements in technological performance, but there is considerable evidence to show that technological progress does tend to follow a regular pattern when performance is plotted over time.
+If improvements in technological performance do not follow a trend then it is not possible to forecast the future using past performance, but there is considerable evidence to show that technological progress does tend to follow a regular pattern when performance is plotted over time.
 The essence of the extrapolation technique is illustrated hypothetically in Figure 4.9.